microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 ### Execution.InconclusiveWarning

-When defining rules it is possible not return a valid `$True` or `$False` result within the definition script block.
+When defining rules, it is possible not return a valid `$True` or `$False` result within the definition script block.

 Rule authors should not intentionally avoid returning a result, however a possible cause for not returning a result may be a rule logic error.